 Shimanami Kaido: The Best Scenic Cycling Road in Japan

-My Cycling Experience at Shimanami Kaido, Seto Inland Sea!
+My Cycling Experience: 2 Days in Shimanami Kaido, Seto Inland Sea!

 I have never been particularly keen on cycling but generally I love staying active when I travel, and my favourite holiday activities are swimming, hiking and light trekking.
 So this time, I decided to challenge myself on a bicycle trip in where I’ve always dreamt to visit, Seto Inland Sea.